tkphd/ternary-phase-diagram/README.md

 phases.

 ![example-diagram](example-diagram.png)

-*An example of a ternary phase diagram*
+*A ternary phase diagram, for example.*

 A Makefile is provided to build both the documentation and a shared library required to efficiently crunch the numbers.
 The